3 Simple Hacks for Better KPIsby Stacey Barr |

-When you don’t have the time and energy to take on a deliberate approach to developing great KPIs, these 3 simple hacks are the best things to do to get better KPIs.
+When you don’t have the time and energy to take on a deliberate approach to developing great KPIs, these 3 hacks for better KPIs can quickly and easily improve the way you’re measuring.

 While I do believe, very deeply, in taking a deliberate and proper approach to select, implement and use KPIs and performance measures, sometimes reality gets in the way.

 Sometimes there is too much urgent stuff to fix.
 Sometimes our colleagues just don’t have the mental space or trust for something new.
 Sometimes we feel overwhelmed or confused or uncertain about which approach to take.
 Sometimes the timing just isn’t right.

 These are reasons to cut yourself a bit of slack, but not reasons to give up.
 Most of the time, those reasons above are symptoms of not measuring well.
 If we had great KPIs and measures, it would mean we had very clear goals, people engaged in their contribution to them, and a strong performance culture.

 So the longer we resist better KPIs and performance measures, the longer we’ll be suffering through those symptoms.
 Here’s what we can do instead, to cut ourselves some slack, but still build toward a more deliberate and proper KPI approach:

 HACK #1 For Better KPIs: Focus on eliminating – or at the very least clearly defining – the weasel words in our goals.

 The biggest tip I can offer here is to use language that a 10-year old would understand.
 It’s not dumbing down the goal – it’s making it say what you really meant in the first place and in a way everyone can understand.